phsgregorio/imagem-medica/README.md

 # suggested environment

-Jdk 	   	1.7 x86(in the JAI 1.3 Api its necessary to use x86 version)
+Jdk 	   	1.7 x86(in order to run the JAI 1.3 Api its necessary to use x86 version)

 Jai       1.1.3 x86